 Top this slow cooker turkey chili with whatever makes your soul sing and eat as many bowls as your belly can contain! 😉

 - You can also freeze this chili for up to 2 months.
 Hallelujah for freezer meals, ya know?!

 - I use pinto beans and kidney beans in this recipe, but you could definitely swap one of those varieties out and use black beans instead.
 Up to you!

 - If you’re sensitive to spice, please cut the cayenne pepper in half.
 You can always add more later!

 - Don’t skip the fresh lime juice.
 This is kind of the “secret ingredient” in this recipe and ties all of the flavors together wonderfully.

-are you ready to whip up a big pot of chili right now or what?!
+are you ready to whip up a big pot of turkey chili right now or what?!
 You’re gonna love it 😉

 If you try this Comforting Slow Cooker Turkey Chili, let me know what you think!
 Leave a comment below, and don’t forget to snap a pic and tag it #bakerbynature on instagram!
 Seeing your creations makes my day ♥